purtuga/dom-data-bind/README.md

 ```

 Loop through a list using the HTML element as the template for each item.
 For efficiency, each template item should have a unique id that can be used with the `_key` directive.
+Expressions inside of an `each` template can access parent context using `$parent` or the `$root` to access the root data.

 >   Note: in order to hide these types of conditional elements on initial page rendering, the following CSS rule should be added to you page stylesheet:
 >